Decorated marked surfaces: spherical twists versus braid twists: Proof of Proposition

 Use double induction, the first on

 The starting case is when $I=2$.
-Then both $\eta_1$ and $\eta_2$ are in $\TT_0^*$, since the only general closed arcs that has intersection one with $\TT_0$ are the arcs in $\TT_0^*$.
+Then both $\eta_1$ and $\eta_2$ are in $\TT_0^*$, since the only general closed arcs that have exactly one intersection with $\TT_0$ are the arcs in $\TT_0^*$.
 It is straightforward to check the proposition in this case.
 Now suppose that the proposition holds for any $(\eta_1,\eta_2)$ with $I\leq r$ and consider the case when $I=r+1$.